FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 ## Test Execution

-### 6. [ ] Create Test Runner Script
+### 11. [ ] Create Test Runner Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Run-Tests.ps1' in the scripts folder that:
-1. Takes parameters for container name, test codeunit ID/name, and result file path
+1. Takes parameters for container name, test codeunit ID/name, and result file path with defaults from TDDConfig.psd1
+2. Uses Get-TDDConfiguration.ps1 to load configuration settings
-2. Uses BcContainerHelper to run the specified tests in the container
+3. Uses BcContainerHelper to run the specified tests in the container
+4. Applies test settings from the configuration (timeout, fail behavior)
-3. Captures test results and formats them for easy reading
+5. Captures test results and formats them for easy reading
-4. Supports running all tests or specific test codeunits
+6. Supports running all tests or specific test codeunits
-5. Returns appropriate exit code based on test success/failure
+7. Returns appropriate exit code based on test success/failure
 Include parameter validation and help information.
 ```

 **Verification:**
-- Run `.\scripts\Run-Tests.ps1` (should run all tests)
+- Run `.\scripts\Run-Tests.ps1` (should run all tests using config defaults)
 - Run `.\scripts\Run-Tests.ps1 -TestCodeunit "HelloWorld Test"` (should run specific test)
 - Verify test results are displayed correctly
 - Check exit code is 0 for success and non-zero for failure

-### 7. [ ] Create Test Results Viewer Script
+### 12. [ ] Create Test Results Viewer Script

 **Prompt:**
 ```
 Create a PowerShell script named 'View-TestResults.ps1' in the scripts folder that:
-1. Takes a parameter for the test results file path
+1. Takes a parameter for the test results file path with default from TDDConfig.psd1
+2. Uses Get-TDDConfiguration.ps1 to load configuration settings
-2. Formats and displays test results in a readable format
+3. Formats and displays test results in a readable format
+4. Applies TDD session settings from the configuration (detail level, show passed tests)
-3. Provides summary statistics (tests run, passed, failed)
+5. Provides summary statistics (tests run, passed, failed)
-4. Highlights failed tests with details on why they failed
+6. Highlights failed tests with details on why they failed
 Include parameter validation and help information.
 ```

 **Verification:**
-- Run tests with `.\scripts\Run-Tests.ps1 -ResultFile "TestResults.xml"`
+- Run tests with `.\scripts\Run-Tests.ps1` (should use default result file path from config)
+- Run `.\scripts\View-TestResults.ps1` (should use default result file path from config)
-- Run `.\scripts\View-TestResults.ps1 -ResultFile "TestResults.xml"`
+- Run `.\scripts\View-TestResults.ps1 -ResultFile "TestResults.xml"` (should override config)
 - Verify results are displayed in a readable format
 - Check summary statistics are accurate

 ## TDD Workflow Integration

-### 8. [ ] Create TDD Session Script
+### 13. [ ] Create TDD Session Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Start-TDDSession.ps1' in the scripts folder that:
+1. Uses Get-TDDConfiguration.ps1 to load configuration settings
-1. Initializes the environment by calling Initialize-TDDEnvironment.ps1
+2. Initializes the environment by calling Initialize-TDDEnvironment.ps1
-2. Provides a menu-driven interface for the TDD workflow with options to:
+3. Provides a menu-driven interface for the TDD workflow with options to:
+   - Prepare app source
+   - Compile app
+   - Prepare test app source
+   - Compile test app
    - Publish app
    - Publish test app
    - Run all tests
    - Run specific tests
    - View test results
+   - Edit configuration settings
    - Exit the session
+4. Applies TDD session settings from the configuration (remember last run, auto-save results)
-3. Maintains state between commands (remembers last test run, etc.)
+5. Maintains state between commands according to configuration
-4. Provides clear feedback after each action
+6. Provides clear feedback after each action
 Include detailed help information and usage examples.
 ```

 **Verification:**
 - Run `.\scripts\Start-TDDSession.ps1`
 - Navigate through menu options and verify each works correctly
-- Verify state is maintained between commands
+- Verify state is maintained between commands according to configuration
+- Test editing configuration settings through the menu
 - Check feedback is clear and helpful

-### 9. [ ] Create Watch Mode Script
+### 14. [ ] Create Watch Mode Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Watch-Changes.ps1' in the scripts folder that:
-1. Takes parameters for app path, test app path, and container name
+1. Takes parameters for app path, test app path, and container name with defaults from TDDConfig.psd1
+2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Applies watch mode settings from the configuration (interval, auto-publish, auto-run tests)
-2. Watches for changes in the specified directories
+4. Watches for changes in the specified directories
-3. When changes are detected, automatically:
+5. When changes are detected, automatically:
+   - Prepares the source files
+   - Compiles the changed app(s)
    - Publishes the changed app(s)
    - Runs the tests
    - Displays the results
-4. Continues watching until manually stopped
+6. Continues watching until manually stopped
 Include parameter validation and help information.
 ```

 **Verification:**
-- Run `.\scripts\Watch-Changes.ps1`
+- Run `.\scripts\Watch-Changes.ps1` (should use default paths from config)
+- Run `.\scripts\Watch-Changes.ps1 -AppPath ".\app" -TestAppPath ".\test"` (should override config)
 - Make a change to a file in the app directory
-- Verify app is automatically published and tests are run
+- Verify app is automatically prepared, compiled, published, and tests are run
 - Make a change to a file in the test directory
-- Verify test app is automatically published and tests are run
+- Verify test app is automatically prepared, compiled, published, and tests are run
 - Check results are displayed correctly

 ## Documentation

-### 10. [ ] Create Workflow Documentation
+### 15. [ ] Create Workflow Documentation

 **Prompt:**
 ```